 Yes – Adobe Photoshop Elements 11 and Premiere Elements 11 are just out and available immediately!
 Pretty much on the timeframe we forecast, both products are available on both Windows and Mac with the same features across platforms… See what you can do with these tools now with the Elements family comparison.
 You can instantly download the free trials as well, and the new software will work side-by-side with any previous release(s) of Elements you may own.
 If do you have an earlier version installed, you can automatically import and convert your work.*

-Continuing our custom of providing the direct download links for major Adobe products such as Creative Suite 6, Lightroom 4, and Acrobat XI, below you’ll find the direct links from Adobe’s servers for the free trials of the all-new releases of Photoshop Elements 11 and Premiere Elements 11, for both Windows and Mac OS.
+Continuing our custom of providing the direct download links for major Adobe products such as Creative Cloud, CS6, Lightroom 5, and Acrobat XI, below you’ll find the direct links from Adobe’s servers for the free trials of the all-new releases of Photoshop Elements 11 and Premiere Elements 11, for both Windows and Mac OS.

 These links go to the authentic and secure files residing on Adobe’s servers, are guaranteed genuine, safe, and will not change.
 They are especially useful when you are unable to download Adobe’s free trials via other means – often due to difficulties with the Akamai Download Manager or Adobe Download Assistant…